Why manage cardiovascular disease?

 Treatments for heart failure

 Treatment for heart failure is very important as untreated heart failure is usually fatal within a few years.
-With specific medications, people can see the heart’s pumping function recovery a lot, sometimes completely back to normal.
+With specific medications, people can see the heart’s pumping function recover, sometimes completely back to normal.
 Usually patients need to be on classes of medications called beta-blockers and renin-angiotensin system inhibitors, such as ACE inhibitors or angiotensin receptor blockeers.
 Other commonly used medications include medication classes including mineralcorticoid receptor antagonists and SGLT-2 inhibitors to further help the heart pump better.
 When certain patients do not have a good enough recovery in the heart failure, implantable devices are sometimes used to help the heart pump blood more effectively and to help decrease the chances of dying from arrhythmias.

 Treatment for irregular heart beats